-If you are considering submitting an application to Suffolk University, the deadline for Fall 2022 admissions is February 15 and the application fee is $50.
+If you are thinking about applying to Suffolk University, the deadline for Fall 2023 admissions is February 15 and the fee for the application costs $50.

 Suffolk University does not offer early decision but does offer early action.

-The Early Action deadline is November 15, which is coming up fast!
+🗓️ The Early Action deadline is November 15.
 Suffolk University will release EA admissions decisions no later than December 15.

-Suffolk University accepts about 96% of early action applicants and 86% all applicants for all deadlines.
-Last year, Suffolk University admitted 2,756 of the 2,873 who applied early action.
+Suffolk University accepts roughly 96% of early action applicants and 88% all applicants for all deadlines.
+Last year, Suffolk University admitted 2,325 of the 2,413 who applied early action.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you're strong.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college has a different way of determining which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you're strong.